zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

 .. note::

-  Currently only boards with support for both pyocd and nrfjprog are supported with the hardware map features.
+  Currently only boards with support for pyocd, nrfjprog, jlink, openocd, or dediprog are supported with the hardware map features.
 Boards that require other runners to flash the Zephyr binary are still work in progress.

 Hardware map allows to set ``--device-flash-timeout`` and ``--device-flash-with-test``